Bryaro/Portfolio-1-CodeInstitute/README.md

 ### Manual Testing

-You need to perform, and document everything you did to manually test your site.
-Done check every link on every page works as intended.
-Check of every link in the nav bar (done it on every single page).
-Test of the responsiveness done of the site - used the dev tools in responsive mode.
-As well as load of the site once deployed on as many devices I had  access to to see the responsivness.
-I noticed that majority standards may not be as it is on the devtools by google chrome if being to very precise.

-To write up the tests you can use a table,
 | Feature being tested | Expected Outcome | Testing Performed | Actual Outcome | Result (Pass or fail) |
 | -------------------- | ---------------- | ----------------- | -------------- | --------------------- |
 | HTML5 | No Error| Yes | 3 Errors | No Error |